EST. 2010

 Publication Opportunity

-Accepted and presented papers will be considered for publication in Taylor & Francis Conference Proceedings, subject to the publisher's peer review policy and terms & conditions.
+Accepted and presented papers will be considered for publication in Scopus Indexed Conference Proceedings, subject to the publisher's peer review policy and terms & conditions.

 Each accepted paper will receive a single certificate of participation, regardless of the number of authors.
 Additional individual certificates can be issued upon request for a fee of Rs.
 1000 per certificate.